 - the hilly eastern uplands.

 Wairarapa is prone to earthquakes.
-New Zealand’s largest recorded earthquake occurred on the Wairarapa fault in 1855 and had a magnitude of 8.2.
+New Zealand’s strongest recorded earthquake (magnitude 8.2) occurred on the Wairarapa fault in 1855.

 Archaeological sites show that Māori settled around Palliser Bay in the 14th century.
-Later, the Rangitāne and Ngāti Kahungunu tribes moved into the region, and still live there today.
+The Rangitāne and Ngāti Kahungunu tribes moved into the region later, and still live there today.
 The two tribes lived peacefully, and often intermarried.
-They fought off other invading tribes.
+They fought off invading tribes.

 Europeans arrived in the Wairarapa in the 1840s.
-They began farming land leased from Māori, and founded the towns of Greytown and Masterton.
+They farmed land leased from Māori, and founded the towns of Greytown and Masterton.

 In the 1870s, settlers from Scandinavia and other places came to clear the dense forests of the Forty Mile Bush, in northern Wairarapa.
 They farmed the cleared land and built towns.

 During the New Zealand wars of the 19th century, there was no fighting in Wairarapa – relations between Māori and Pākehā remained good.
 Still, by the end of the wars, Māori had sold most of their land and couldn’t afford to buy any back.
 Many Māori found farm work or, much later, moved to the towns.